Tag: Financial Oversight

 The State Sovereignty Erodes.

 Governments still issue communiqués, sanctions, and circulars but they reveal the limit of their reach.
 The monetary perimeter no longer obeys geography.
-What remains is theatre: policy performed for citizens who can no longer see, let alone control, where their collective liquidity resides.
+What remains is theatre.
+Policy is performed for citizens.
+They can no longer see where their collective liquidity resides.
+They cannot control it either.

 The modern financial order is not collapsing; it is evaporating.
 Trillions move daily through ledgers indifferent to law, belief, or nation.
 The breach is not criminal—it is architectural.
 And in that architecture, the citizen no longer participates.
 They observe.
 They scroll.
 They hope the map still exists.